jmcomets/jmcomets.github.io/_posts/2013-12-08-using-vim-to-increase-productivity.md

+---
+layout: post
-Using Vim to increase productivity
+title: Using Vim to increase productivity
+---

 This may seem redundant, knowing there are [many blog posts] on the subject, but I just couldn't help myself.
 So I guess I'll keep it short and simple, and